yunojuno/django-stripe-lite/README.md

 transaction will be rolled back resulting in no database changes for that request.
 This means that the `WebhookEvent` is not persisted unless:

-    a) it was received successfully and there were no active handlers registered for the event type, or:
+* it was received successfully and there were no active handlers registered for the event type, or:
-    b) it was received successfully and processed successfully by _all_ active handlers registered against the event type.
+* it was received successfully and processed successfully by _all_ active handlers registered against the event type.

 ```python
 from django_stripe.models import WebhookEvent